cilium/cilium/Documentation/concepts/kubernetes/intro.rst

 The following functionality is provided as your run Cilium in your Kubernetes
 cluster:

-* `CNI` plugin support to provide pod_connectivity_ with `multi host networking`.
+* :term:`CNI` plugin support to provide pod_connectivity_ with
+  `multi host networking`.
-* Identity based implementation of the `NetworkPolicy` resource to isolate `pod` to `pod` connectivity on Layer 3 and 4.
+* Identity based implementation of the `NetworkPolicy` resource to isolate :term:`pod<Pod>` to pod connectivity on Layer 3 and 4.
-* An extension to NetworkPolicy in the form of a `CustomResourceDefinition` which extends policy control to add:
+* An extension to NetworkPolicy in the form of a :term:`CustomResourceDefinition` which extends policy control to add:

   * Layer 7 policy enforcement on ingress and egress for the following